MateoLa/hello-plex/README.md

 Nginx Reverse Proxy and Securing your application.

-For the example we use a dockerized Plex server (video server) as the reverse application.
+We use a dockerized Plex server (video server) as the reverse application to build the example.

 ## Prerequisites

 Docker and docker-compose has to be installed in your development environment.

-## Usage:
+## Usage

 1) cd into any folder and clone this repo: